Betts hits tying HR in 9th, Dodgers beat Diamondbacks in 10

 LOS ANGELES (AP) — Mookie Betts hit a tying homer in the ninth inning, Will Smith lined an RBI single in the 10th and the Los Angeles Dodgers rallied past the reeling Arizona Diamondbacks 3-2 Wednesday night.

-The Dodgers won their ninth in a row at home despite getting only four hits.
+The Dodgers — who lead the Majors with a 28-10 record — won their ninth in a row at home despite getting only four hits.
 Reigning NL MVP Cody Bellinger missed his second straight game due to a lat injury.

+“We battled and stayed in the game,” said Betts, who is second in the NL with 12 home runs.
+“You have to play 27 outs, and sometimes more, like today.
+The most important thing is just putting pressure for all 27, and I think we did a decent job of that.”

 After Arizona scored a run in the top of the 10th, Max Muncy began the bottom half as the automatic runner at second base and didn’t need much time to score.
 He advanced to third on Chris Taylor’s sacrifice bunt and continued home when Junior Guerra (1-1) threw wide of the bag, which also allowed Taylor to move to second.